KungAlex/rest-mqtt-proxy/README.rst

 Getting-Started
 ===============
-This section contains a Quick-Start Example that cover basic use cases of rest-mqtt-proxy.
+This section contains a Quick-Start example that cover basic use cases of rest-mqtt-proxy.
 You can use prebuild Docker image or build from source.